-As many of you know, I participated in the Empire State Ride last year and rode 500+ miles across New York State from Manhattan to Niagara Falls to benefit Cancer Research at Roswell Park Cancer Institute, a cause most near and dear to my heart.
-It was one week after I finished treatment for breast cancer that my best friend, Amy Lesakowski, also a breast cancer survivor, sent me an email to participate in this ride.
+As many of you know, I participated in the Empire State Ride two years in a row now and rode 500+ miles across New York State from Manhattan to Niagara Falls to benefit Cancer Research at Roswell Park Cancer Institute, a cause most near and dear to my heart.
+It was one week after I finished treatment in 2016 for breast cancer that my best friend, Amy Lesakowski, also a breast cancer survivor, sent me an email to participate in this ride.
 I immediately responded "yes", not knowledgeable about what it was going to take to learn about the sport of cycling, train and endure such a ride.
 After all of the challenges I faced that year and in acknowledging that this cause meant a great deal to me, I can honestly say that this ride became and will forever remain one of the highlights and most memorable and amazing experiences of my life, aside from having my children of course.

 It also became apparent that the cycling of 500+ miles became secondary to everything else I had achieved and got out of that week.
 As you will notice from the video that I posted above, the bonds of friendship which became family, the strength it provided to my mind and body, the gorgeous scenery our precious New York State has to offer and most importantly the ability to focus on happiness and living every day to it's fullest became overwhelmingly more apparent.

-Overall is was an amazing group of 51 extraordinary individuals that came together for their own reasons, but with the same purpose, to raise awareness and support for Cancer Research for Roswell Park.
+Overall is was an amazing group of 51 extraordinary individuals th efirst year and 101 extraordinary individuals the second year, that came together for their own reasons, but with the same purpose, to raise awareness and support for Cancer Research for Roswell Park.
 And that we did !!!!
-Last year, together, we raised over $200,000 for Cancer Research in the fight to end cancer.
+Last year, together, we raised over $500,000 for Cancer Research in the fight to end cancer.

 We can do this with the addition of even more riders and your generous donations.